 “A Series of Unfortunate Events” is the second adaptation of the 13-part book series.
 The show covers the first 4 books in 8 episodes (two parts per book).
 The story follows the unfortunate lives of the Baudelaire children whose family was killed in a fire.
 The Baudelaire children are heirs to the Baudelaire fortune, which leads to the evil Count Olaf to stop at nothing to try and get while they change from guardian to guardian attempting to uncover their family secrets.

-Immediately from the first episode I got a very “Addams Family Movie” feel from this show.
+Immediately from the first episode, I got a very “Addams Family Movie” feel from this show.
 I was unsurprised to find out that “Addams Family” director Barry Sonnenfield is a director of 4 episodes and a series producer.
 The show is very surreal and stylized.
 This was a smart choice considering the ridiculous nature of the events and comedy.
 The style even may remind you of a Wes Anderson movie.
-Very clearly, this is set in a very other worldly setting.
-The surrealist imagery and self-reference comedy makes this quite a unique package.
+Very clearly, this is set in a very otherworldly settings.
+The surrealist imagery and self-reference comedy make this quite a unique package.
 The show attempts to mix comedy, drama, gothic imagery, a tongue in cheek attitude, self-aware, and the macabre.

 Trying to mix all of this is a task to behold.
 And unsurprisingly this show doesn’t always gel together.
 When all the gears move together properly, this is one of the smartest series on TV with its fourth wall breaks by Lemony Snicket (the pen name of the real author of the original books) played by Patrick Warburton and over the top comedy style.
 When it doesn’t, it’s still enjoyable albeit a little frustrating.
 This isn’t always as clever as it seems to believe it is or as dark as it wants to be for a show that always keeps telling the audience it’s unpleasant and dark.
 It never quite embraces it.